antholeole/wit-football/tutorial.md

 # Beginner Tutorial: Create a Football Info Hub With Natural Language Queries Using React and Wit.ai

 This tutorial will show you how to use wit.ai to add incredible natural language processing to your project.
-We're going to allow a user to write google-like queries about football (soccer) and get the answer!
+We're going to allow a user to write plain English queries about football (soccer) and get the answer!

 ## What is wit.ai, and why should we use it?